What Do OneDrive Icons Mean and Their Significance

 Start by checking your internet connection; syncing issues often stem from poor connectivity.
 Another common cause of trouble is file corruption or permission issues.
 You might need to restart OneDrive or your device to resolve the problem.

 Other issues may involve the blue cloud icon not turning into a green checkmark, indicating that the file isn't downloading as expected.
 This could be due to a lack of storage space or a permissions issue.
 Delete unnecessary files from OneDrive, or upgrade OneDrive to get more storage space to fix it.
-If you encounter the same problems like OneDrive status icons not updating, try these solutions to solve.
+If you encounter the same problems like OneDrive status icons not updating, try these solutions to solve them.

 Check if OneDrive is running: Ensure the OneDrive cloud icon appears in your system tray (Windows) or menu bar (Mac).
 If not, launch OneDrive manually.